robingenz/zli/README.md

 - 🔀 **Smart conversion**: Automatic kebab-case to camelCase conversion.
 - 🏷️ **Alias support**: Define short aliases for any option.
 - 📦 **Array handling**: Automatic normalization of single values to arrays.
+- 🎯 **Default commands**: Set a default command to run when no command is specified.
 - ❓ **Help message**: Automatic help generation for commands and options.
 - ⚠️ **Error handling**: Clear, actionable error messages.
 - 📦 **ESM support**: Modern ES modules with full TypeScript support.